-Would you rather swim through all the renters insurance companies in Florida or snorkel along your state’s 8,000 miles of (gorgeous) coastline?
+Would you rather research all the renters insurance companies in Florida or snorkel along your state’s 8,000 miles of (gorgeous) coastline?
 We’d bet on the latter.
 Fortunately, while you’ve been busy hanging with turtles, we’ve been busy comparing affordable rates, quality customer service, and good policy features so that you know where to look for the best, cheapest renters insurance in Florida.

 Popular renters insurance companies in Florida compared

 |Roost rating||Min policy cost/mo ($10,000 personal property and $500 deductible)||Average policy cost/mo ($30,000 personal property) and $500 deductible||Online quoting experience (1 – 5) 5 being the best||Customer service rating (Trustpilot)||App rating|

 ^American Family does not allow you to individualize your renters insurance coverage in Washington by changing the amounts for personal property coverage, deductibles or liability.
 We were forced to get quotes for $15,000 and $25,000 with $300,000 liability and $1000 deductible.

 **Progressive will not let you get personal property coverage for less than $15,000